 Do you know a friend or family member that’s been arrested and you want to find them?

 In order to find out who is in jail at Albany County Detention Center you have to click on their website and perform an inmate lookup.

 The Albany County Detention Center Inmate Lookup is a list of people who have been arrested and are in jail, including current status, how much their bail is, and visiting schedule.
 You can find information on anybody who has been arrested or discharged in the last 24 hours.
 Inmates are listed in alphabetical order by their last name.
 You will be able to find the information faster if you have the arrestee’s full name, date of birth, or inmate ID.

 If the person you’re searching for is in another jail you can look here: List of all county jails in Wyoming

 A mugshot, also called a jail booking photo, is the photo that the jail takes during jail intake processing.
-A mugshot is make of one full face and a side-view photo.
+A mugshot is made up of one full face photo and a side-view photo.
 Your full name and booking number will be in the photos, and they will be on file at the jail.

 Mugshots of people who have been arrested can be seen online, or you can go in person to the Albany County Detention Center.
 When you search for mugshots on the website you will have to input the name, and the booking date.

 Are you trying to figure out what to do in order to have your mugshot taken off of the Albany County Detention Center website?
 This is difficult, as your mugshot is a public record.
 You will need to file a Petition to Expunge with the court.
 What this means is that your arrest record would be sealed, and unavailable to the public.
 Unfortunately, this happens very rarely.

 For more information about getting your mugshot taken down, the various mugshot websites, and the mugshot removal websites: How To Get Your Mugshot Taken Down